Accelerating Psychedelic Research

 - 3 min read

 Recently, the US took a historic leap in fast-tracking psychedelic research.
-Focused on accelerating research and increasing colaboration between governmental agencies This move represents a broad victory for entheogens as a whole.
-People have been using these tools for thousands of years for healing and accessing higher states of consciousness.
-It’s a reminder that sometimes the most helpful things are the least synthesized.
+This initiative focuses on accelerating research and increasing collaboration between governmental agencies.
+It represents a significant victory for entheogens as a whole.
+For thousands of years, people have utilized these tools for healing and accessing higher states of consciousness.
+This moment serves as a reminder that the most beneficial substances are often the least synthesized.

-Bringing us back to our favorite entheogen, mushrooms.
-Not only do they provide the same benefits as other psychedelics at "heroic doses," but they do so with fewer risks of adverse effects.
-Unless you find yourself laughing so hard that you manage to pee yourself before getting to the bathroom.
-I say this from experience 😂.
+Bringing us back to our favorite entheogen: mushrooms.
+They provide the same benefits as other psychedelics at "heroic doses," but with fewer risks of adverse effects.
+Unless, of course, you find yourself laughing so hard that you manage to pee yourself before reaching the bathroom.
+I say this from experience.

-I’m a big proponent of mushrooms because they offer, in my opinion, the most economical benefit of anything being studied in this realm right now.
-Not just from a medical standpoint, but industrial too.
+I’m a strong advocate for mushrooms because they offer, in my opinion, the most economical benefits of anything being studied in this realm right now.
+This perspective extends beyond medical applications; it encompasses industrial potential as well.
 The applications for mushrooms, mycelium, and their byproducts can literally transform entire industries if given the proper attention.
 In fact, they already are.

-The Executive Order and What It Means for Psychedelic Research
+The Executive Order and Its Implications for Psychedelic Research

 This order aims to: